Florida Georgia Line

-Florida Georgia Line is an American country music duo founded in 2010 by Tyler Hubbard of Georgia and Brian Kelley of Florida, both of whom are vocalists and songwriters.
-Their 2012 debut single "Cruise" broke two major sales records: it was downloaded over seven million times, making it the first country song ever to receive the Diamond certification, and it became the best-selling digital country song, with 24 weeks at number one, until it was surpassed in July 2017 by Sam Hunt's "Body Like a Back Road".
-"Cruise" helped to pioneer a style of country music known as "bro-country", which incorporates production elements from rock and hip-hop music, and tends to cover subject matter such as partying, drinking, driving trucks and sexual attraction.
-Much of their subsequent music has been tagged with the "bro-country" label as well.
+Florida Georgia Line was an American country music duo.
+It was founded in 2010 by vocalists and songwriters Tyler Hubbard of Georgia and Brian Kelley of Florida.
+Their 2012 debut single, "Cruise", broke two major sales records: it was downloaded over seven million times, making it the first country song ever to receive the Diamond certification, and it became the best-selling digital country song, with 24 weeks at number one, until it was surpassed in July 2017 by Sam Hunt's "Body Like a Back Road."
+Their music style is described as "bro-country," which incorporates production elements from rock and hip-hop, and tends to cover subject matter such as partying, drinking, driving trucks, and sexual attraction.

-Florida Georgia Line was formed in 2010 in Nashville, Tennessee, and began as a cover band.
-In December 2011, they signed to the Big Loud Mountain label.
-Their second EP, It'z Just What We Do, was released in 2012 and charted on the Billboard Top Country Albums chart.
-Several months later they signed with Republic Nashville, part of the Big Machine Label Group.
-They released their second album, Anything Goes on October 14, 2014.
-Their third album, Dig Your Roots, was released on August 26, 2016, and the fourth Can't Say I Ain't Country on February 15, 2019.
-Their fifth album, Life Rolls On, was released on February 12, 2021.
+Florida Georgia Line was formed in 2010 in Nashville, Tennessee as a cover band.
+In December 2011, they signed to the Big Loud label and in 2012, they released their second EP, It'z Just What We Do, which charted on the Billboard Top Country Albums chart.
+They then signed with Republic Nashville, part of Big Machine Records, and released Anything Goes (2014), Dig Your Roots (2016), Can't Say I Ain't Country (2019), and Life Rolls On (2021).
+The duo went on hiatus in 2022, ultimately resulting in a breakup, at which point both members began solo careers.